briandfoy/briandfoy.github.io/_posts/2022-06-29-a-cpan-distroprefs-example.md

 % cpan[3]> o conf commit
 ```

-distroprefs have two parts.
+distroprefs has two parts.
 The first specifies what you want to happen.
 This can be a YAML, Storable, or Data::Dumper file.
 If YAML (which most people seem to use), then you need to install the `YAML` module first.

 Here's a simple distroprefs file.
 It tells CPAN.pm how to match a distribution as you'd see it on CPAN (AUTHOR/FILE).
 In this example, it's action is `patches`, which is an array of patch files.
 Since you set up `patches_dir`, that's where it will look.
 The file name for the patch isn't special, and it can be compressed.
 I chose the distro name, my name as the person who patched it, then *.patch*.